smile-dev49/smile-dev49/README.md

 - **Frontend Developer** with expertise in React, Next.js, and Angular ✨
 - **Python Developer** experienced with Django and FastAPI 💯
+  - Building robust RESTful APIs and web applications with Django
+  - Developing high-performance APIs using FastAPI framework
+  - Experienced in Python backend development, database design, and API integration
 - Passionate about building modern, scalable web applications 🚀
 - Committed to writing clean, maintainable code and delivering exceptional user experiences 👨‍💻